PacificBiosciences/IsoSeq/README_v3.0.md

         isoseq3 summarize polished.bam summary.csv

 #### Clustering and transcript clean up
-Compared to previous IsoSeq approaches, *IsoSeq3* performs a single clustering technique.
+Compared to previous IsoSeq approaches, *IsoSeq v3* performs a single clustering technique.
 Due to the nature of the algorithm, it can't be efficiently parallelized.
 It is advised to give this step as many cores as possible.
 The individual steps of *cluster* are as following: